acast-test/podcast-player/README.md

     ```

    if component had a side effect, one would need to mock server for this test.
 But now fetching lives in it's own world not related to components - in a middleware.

+  - Did not spend time on writing js docs since tests can server as documentation.

-  - in general such small application wouldn't need `redux`, but the task was to look also in that application will grow and I also wanted to show how I move side effects away from components via using `redux-effects`.
+  - In general such small application wouldn't need `redux`, but the task was to look also in that application will grow and I also wanted to show how I move side effects away from components via using `redux-effects`.